Boffer battles, waterboarding, and child Nazis: Nathan Thornburgh visits the dark, deep world of Live Action Role Playing in Denmark

 Kapo is far from the most controversial larp Raasted has been involved in.
 “Heroes of the Eastern Front” was a 2008 larp that saw children playing the roles of Communist and Nazi soldiers.
 That same year, “Motherland” envisioned an alternate history in which Germany had won World War II.
 Players spent the larp torturing each other or training to assassinating an aging Adolf Hitler.
 In many of these larps, the players and their actions, not a script, determine the eventual outcome.
 The bad guys often win.

 In Sweden, larp king Martin Ericsson, who has collaborated with Joss Whedon and other master storytellers, has created equally harrowing larp scenarios.
-The Truth about Marika, which ran on Swedish TV and won a 2008 Interactive Emmy, was an transmedia scavenger hunt for clues about a kidnapped girl that the show led viewers to believe was a real kidnap victim (she wasn’t).
+The Truth about Marika, which ran on Swedish TV and won a 2008 Interactive Emmy, was a transmedia scavenger hunt for clues about a kidnapped girl that the show led viewers to believe was a real kidnap victim (she wasn’t).
 In another larp, a host of players were to be slowly possessed by the ghosts of dead anarchists, over a period of months.
 The catch?
 They couldn’t tell those closest to them what was happening.
 Their families, their girlfriends, were left wondering what the hell was going on.
-By the time the larpers had become fully possessed, culminating in a kind of undead anarchist protest in the center of Stockholm, some of them had, I’ve been told, lost their relationships.
+By the time the larpers had become fully possessed, culminating in a kind of undead anarchist protest in the center of Stockholm, some of them had lost their relationships.

 Even from that first conversation with Raasted about Kapo, it became clear why Nordic larp reaches levels of intensity that American larp never could.
 I began to imagine the lawsuits—emotional distress, anyone?—that would be filed in the U.S. immediately after Kapo or some of the Ericsson larps.